November 24, 2022Review Recipe

 - 1 pound of mild breakfast sausage

-- 16 ounce bag of frozen hash browns, thawed
+- 16-ounce bag of frozen hash brown potatoes, thawed

-- 8 ounce of cream cheese, softened and sliced
+- 8-ounce package of cream cheese, softened and sliced

 - 1 tablespoon of fresh parsley, finely chopped

 SUBSTITUTIONS AND ADDITIONS

 Breakfast Sausage: You could easily make this recipe vegetarian by switching the pork sausage for a plant-based sausage.

 BACON: This would make a tasty optional addition to this hash brown bites recipe

 JALAPEÑOS: If you love spicy food, why not throw a few diced jalapeños into the mix?

-STEP ONE: Preheat oven to 400°F. Line two cookie sheets with parchment paper and set aside.
+STEP ONE: Preheat oven to 400°F. Line two baking sheets with parchment paper and set aside.

 STEP THREE: While the mixer is running, drizzle in the melted butter to form a crumbled mixture.

 Scrape the sides and bottom of the bowl with a spatula and beat a bit longer to make sure that all the flour gets mixed in.

-STEP FIVE: Use a cookie scoop or tablespoon to scoop each ball of mixture onto the cookie sheets, spaced one inch apart.
+STEP FIVE: Use a cookie scoop or tablespoon to scoop each ball of mixture onto a baking sheet, spaced one inch apart.

-STEP SIX: Bake for 25 minutes or until the hash bites are lightly browned.
+STEP SIX: Bake for 25 minutes or until the hash bites are lightly golden brown.

 STEP SEVEN: Remove from the oven.
 Garnish with freshly chopped parsley and drizzled with maple syrup.